By Michael McCullough, M.D., QuestBridge Co-Founder and President

 Amherst, Rice, Grinnell, Wheaton and Trinity joined in our first QuestBridge College Match, which, despite some early hitches, worked well enough to prove the concept.

-Eight years after the founding of QuestBridge, we now have 33 partner colleges.
+As we hunkered down in the recession, we waited to transition back to the long term strategic plan authored in 2005.
+In 2012 Ana McCullough returned a more hands-on role in Quest as she directed a pilot of our first geographic Quest for Excellence Program in NYC.
+More recently, Ana returned to the role as Quest CEO to oversee the next stages of growth.
+I continue as President in these exciting times under Ana’s leadership.
+Nine years after the founding of QuestBridge, we now have 35 partner colleges.
 The fees we charge our college partners cover most of our core costs at present, and they enable us to pay for our recruiting deep into the fabric of America – looking for the best talented low-income students in all corners of the country.
-In the most recent admissions season, Quest placed over 1800 Quest Scholars at our 33 partner colleges.
+In the most recent admissions season, Quest nearly 2000 Quest Scholars at our 35 partner colleges.

 We have come a long way since I shuttled eight local students interested in medicine to Stanford in 1987.
 This season, QuestBridge will place over 1800 students into elite colleges, and we hope to place thousands more, over time.
 Eventually, Quest aims to provide a train of opportunity from high school through graduate school or a first job.
 In exchange for this help, we hope students will help each other, and later their communities and the larger world as a whole.